Ik Omhels Je Met 1000 Armen

 A Thousand Kisses (Ik omhels je met 1000 armen) is a 2006 Dutch drama film directed by Willem van de Sande Bakhuyzen.
 It was based on the novel of the same name by Ronald Giphart.
+This was van de Sande Bakhuyzen's final film and was released posthumously.

+The film received two Golden Calves, Catherine ten Bruggencate for Best Supporting Actress and Best Sound Design.